andersevenrud/ha-nexa-bridge-x/README.md

 ### Managed

 * Install and open [HACS](https://hacs.xyz/)
-* Click on download button
-* Search for "Nexa Bridge X" and download
+* Add a custom repository from the hamburger menu
+* Use the URL to this repository and select "integration"
 * Restart HA

-> If for some reason the search comes up empty, select the hamburger menu and add a custom
-> repository with the URL to this repo and select the integration type.

 ### Manual